DerekTurtleRoe/awesome-emulators/README - Copy.md

 - All the incredible, hard working, and talented developers who work on all these emulators for free and in their spare time, thank you!
 - You for reading this! 😄

+## ❓ FAQ

+### Where can I download games?

+Ideally you would dump games and firmware from your legitimately owned hardware.
+I don't support piracy and I won't engage in discussions of piracy here.
+This includes (but is not limited to) piracy of emulators, piracy of software for use in emulators, etc. This is not a preference, it is to avoid legal issues.

+Keep in mind that piracy and dumping software for your own use are two different things.
+One is legal in most jurisdictions, and the other is not.
+I am not a lawyer, but there is a difference in definition.
+Contact your lawyer if you need further information.

+### Can you give me personal help with emulator setup, dumping games and software, or other things?

+I am always willing to help people in need if I have the knowledge and experience to help.
+However, I spend a lot of time/energy on various projects and helping people with sometimes very technical things for free in my spare time.
+I am currently unemployed and have been for several years.
+I'm not here to tell you my life story or anything, but since I take a lot of time out of my own personal free time to create educational resources and work on community projects, it would be nice if you could to either send me a little tip or at the very least spread the word about my resources and projects.

+I intend on making YouTube videos to help people with setting up emulators and other things at some point.
+When that happens, I will add relevant links here.

+Also, to help people trying to help you, please at least show you put in some effort to try and fix your issues like searching around the internet and reading documentation/official websites/etc before asking for help, and please provide as much information as you can before trying to get assistance.

+Please do not open issues for anything other than issues with the project itself.
+If it is deemed off-topic or unrelated, they will be locked and closed.

+Thank you. 😄

 ## 🐢 Author

 [@DerekTurtleRoe](https://www.github.com/DerekTurtleRoe)